 - Warranty Policy

-Now, You may have the money to invest in an all-in-one solution for creating all the legal documents for your start-up.
-In this case, companies like Rocket Lawyer and LegalZoom can help you save time and avoid the hassle of doing all the researches.
+Now, You may have the money to invest in an all-in-one solution for creating your start-up’s legal documents.
+In this case, companies like Rocket Lawyer and LegalZoom can help you save time and avoid the hassle of doing all the research.

 Step 4: Create a business budget